tol8901/QuizApp/README.md

-# Quiz
+# Qpick Quiz App

 # Description

-It is a  learning project - quiz application.
+It is a  little quiz application.
 Questions of the quiz are loaded from the server and show to the customer.
-When the customer clicked to the answer, the color indication will appear (that answer is correct or not).
+When the customer clicked on the answer, the color indication will appear (that answer is correct or not).

 # Available